-The British introduced Section 377A to Singapore’s Penal Code in 1938.
-It’s an anti-gay law that criminalises sexual acts between men, and comes with a jail sentence of up to two years.
-The law is still in our books today.
+In November 2022, Section 377A of Singapore’s Penal Code was repealed.
+This colonial era law criminalised sexual acts between men, and came with a jail sentence of up to 2 years.

-Yet we learn about our legal system’s treatment of LGBTQ+ individuals through the various legal attempts to repeal S377A.
+On top of that, previous attempts to mount legal challenges to the constitutionality of Section 377A shed light on our legal system’s treatment of LGBTQ+ individuals and identities.
 In 2014, for instance, the Court of Appeal clarified in response to a S377A challenge that our Constitution doesn’t guarantee equal protection under the law on the grounds of sexual orientation.
 In March 2020, the High Court defended S377A as a legitimate law for society to signal its “moral disapproval of male homosexual acts”.

 Taken together, it appears that discriminatory laws (and by extension, legally-enforceable rules) can be legitimate in the eyes of our courts, so long as they discriminate on the basis of sexual orientation.
 As probably the oldest anti-LGBTQ law in Singapore, S377A’s profound impact on the legal system simply can’t be ignored.
 Its indirect reach extends beyond private sexual activities and into the domains of media representation, education, employment, and more.